SDA service quality and safeguarding

 Haven; Home, Safe operates as an SDA provider only and is not a provider of other types of SDA supports or services.

-Each tenant’s housing rights, including security of tenure, are upheld and people will not be disadvantaged by Haven; Home, Safe through any decision about the provision of other NDIS supports within the SDA dwelling.
+Each tenant’s housing rights are our priority, including security of tenure, to make sure no-one is disadvantaged by Haven; Home, Safe through any decision about the provision of other NDIS supports within the SDA dwelling.

-Haven; Home, Safe supports participants to understand the terms and conditions that apply to their SDA dwelling which are specified in the SDA Service Agreement between the individual and Haven; Home, Safe.
+Haven; Home, Safe supports participants to understand the terms and conditions that apply to their SDA dwelling which are written in the SDA Service Agreement between the individual and Haven; Home, Safe.

-The SDA Service Agreement deals with all the matters as required by the NDIS Practice Standards including; the starting date and duration of the agreement, rent and SDA payments, the rights and responsibilities of all parties, notice periods, termination of the agreement, and contact information.
+The SDA Service Agreement deals with everything required by the NDIS Practice Standards including; the starting date and duration of the agreement, rent and SDA payments, the rights and responsibilities of all parties, notice periods, termination of the agreement, and contact information.

 The SDA Service Agreement includes information about dwelling safety features, including fire alarms and building evacuation procedures, and how this information will be communicated to other providers who deliver supported independent living to each participant in the dwelling.